anandgraves/frontend-developer-bookmarks/README.md

 ## Project ideal scenarios

-* Content-first approach.
+* **Content-first approach**
-  Reality: content is always last, the (visual/responsive) design/cms doesn't fit the content and things need to change.
+  _Reality_: content is always last, the (visual/responsive) design/cms doesn't fit the content and things need to change.
 More costs/frustration as a result.
-* No unnecessary deadlines.
+* **No unnecessary deadlines**
-  Reality: sometimes the client demands a certain deadline just because they can.
+  _Reality_: sometimes the client demands a certain deadline just because they can.
 This results in bad code (bad maintainability), more bugs and more frustration.

 ## General